qadzek/link.vim/README.md

 # vim-md-link

-`vim-md-link` is a plugin for Vim/Neovim that keeps long URLs out of your way in Markdown documents.
+`vim-md-link` is a plugin for Vim/Neovim that keeps long URLs out of your way.

-It accomplishes this by converting inline Markdown links into reference links.
+It accomplishes this by converting inline links into reference links.
-For instance, the following:
+For instance, in Markdown, the following:

 ```md
 # Notes